I thought I had three more John Kerry soundbites to go when I told you there were only two.

 She's from the Friends of the Earth.

-This is typical it's nothing.
+This is typical of George Bush.

 It's nothing new.

-We hang nothing.
+We hang out.

 My gosh, he's just offered you switchgrass.

-It was a hydrogen car last year, switchgrass cars this year.
+It was a hydrogen car last year.

-It just one more carry soundbite.
+One more carry soundbite.

-This this folks is inexplicable to me.
+This folks is inexplicable to me.

 And that's terrific.

-Oh no.
+Oh, no.

-What happened, Aldermont?
+What happened, Aldemont?

 Cart cut out.

-Does the cart die?
+Did the cart die?

 Can we recue it and play it again?

-Or is the cart did the tape break?
+Or is the cart, did the tape break?

 What happened up there?

-Folks, I wouldn't blame it.
+I wouldn't blame it.

-They say these machines have brains.
+They say these machines have brains, these integrated circuit boards.

-I'll give you a little heads up what's coming here in case the tape refuses to play uh or the machine refuses to play the tape.
+I'll give you a little heads up what's coming here in case the tape refuses to play or the machine refuses to play the tape.

-Is it ready uh yet, uh Altamont?
+Is it ready yet, Altamont?

 I've been in this business long enough to know when a cart dies.

-Uh so the machine refused to play it, but that's okay because we have transcript backup.
+So the machine refused to play it, but that's okay because we have transcript backup.

-Here is what Kennedy said, or Kerry said the question was President said he wanted to train 70,000 additional teachers in math and science, and Carrie said, Well, that's terrific, Katie, but 53% of our children are not graduating from high school.
+And Kerry said, well, that's terrific, Katie, but 53% of our children are not graduating from high school.

-Kids don't have after school programs.
+Kids don't have after-school programs.

-Only 9% of the people eligible in America will be able to get Pell grants this year.
+Only 9% of the people eligible in America will be able to get Pell Grants this year.

-Fact is what he's doing is fiddling at the margins.
+Fact is, what he's doing is fiddling at the margins.

-Oh, that's a wonderful hundred thousand cops.
+Oh, there's a wonderful 100,000 cops.

 Everybody praised it.